 “As a member of the NYCxDesign steering committee since its inception, the New York Design Center is excited to see what the next chapter of New York Design Week brings,” Alix Lerman, CMO of the center, tells Business of Home.
 “Design should be celebrated throughout all branches of the industry, from contract and industrial to residential interior design.
 Sandow’s diverse portfolio will support and expand the reach of the already impressive monthlong event.”

-The acquisition fits neatly into Sandow’s penchant for restless experimentation.
 In recent years, the brand has added a variety of companies to its portfolio, from fashion retailer Fred Segal to smaller deals like the purchase and rebranding of market research firm Contract Consulting Group.
 Notably, Sandow has raised over $15 million to develop Material Bank, an online platform that aims to disrupt the memo sampling system, slated to launch early this year.